You could pay £252 less tax this year – and possibly backdate it for another four years.

 The lower earner in the couple must earn less than £12,570 in the same year.
 This is the basic rate threshold where you start paying income tax, though if you have a lower limit (for example because you underpaid tax a previous year) then that amount will apply.

 You’re able to make a claim if you get a pension, as my parents did.
-Though if you or your partner were born before 6th April 1935 (so that’s anyone currently 85 years old and above), then you can get choose instead to get the Married Couples Allowance.
+But, if you or your partner were born before 6th April 1935 (anyone currently 90 years old and above), then you can choose instead to get the Married Couples Allowance.

 How much money can you get?